Chanarin/apriori-recommendation-engine/README.md

 *    The API must be developed in an elegant, maintainable, and scalable way, following SOLID coding principles as much as possible
 *    The API must be fully tested
 *    The API must be free, open source, and subjected to the MIT License
-*    The API is to be hosted on Amazon Web Services (AWS) leveraging the power of Elasticache, Elastic Beanstalk & RDS
+*    The API should be developed to be easily hosted on Amazon Web Services (AWS) leveraging the power of Elasticache, Elastic Beanstalk, RDS, and SQS
+*   This API is intended to work as a microservice to help larger applications

 # A Transaction in the Scope of The API